CommunityToolkit/WindowsCommunityToolkit/docs/animations/ParallaxService.md

 ---
 title: ParallaxService
 author: nmetulev
-ms.date: 08/20/2017
 description: The ParallaxService class allows to create a parallax effect for items contained within an element that scrolls like a ScrollViewer or ListView.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, parallaxservice
 ---

 # ParallaxService

-> [!NOTE]
+> [!WARNING]
 The ParallaxService is deprecated and will be removed in a future major release.
 Please use the [ParallaxView](https://docs.microsoft.com/en-us/windows/uwp/style/parallax) available in the Fall Creators Update.
 Read the [Moving to ParallaxView](#parallaxview) section for more info.

-The ParallaxService class allows to create a parallax effect for items contained within an element that scrolls like a ScrollViewer or ListView.
+The [ParallaxService class](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.animations.parallaxservice) allows to create a parallax effect for items contained within an element that scrolls like a ScrollViewer or ListView.

 ## Syntax